OndrejKnebl/TTNv3-LoRaVSB/TTS_Network_Time/README.md

 - OTAA

 ### More information
+- About TTS Network Time setup on the site: https://lora.vsb.cz/index.php/tts-network-time/
 - About Adafruit Feather M0 with RFM95 LoRa Radio – 900 MHz setup on the site: https://lora.vsb.cz/index.php/adafruit-feather-m0/

 ## Reference